WebToolsCAE/dqs/README.md

 # **DQS – DO Query String**

-**DQS (DO Query String)** is a compact procedural scripting language for generating and modifying structured thought maps.
+**DQS (DO Query String)** is a compact procedural data structure for generating and modifying canvas elements.
 It provides an expressive format for automated map manipulation, supporting creation, editing, deletion, layout, and styling.

 ## **Syntax Overview**